mikethewolf83/mdlbol-backend/README.md

 Lumen RESTful API application as a backend for MdlBol Frontend

+## App dependencies

+* Web server such as Apache HTTP Server or Nginx or any other with PHP support
+* PHP "^7.3|^8.0" with support for MariaDB or MySQL databases
+* OpenSSL PHP Extension
+* PDO PHP Extension
+* Mbstring PHP Extension
+* MariaDB Server "^10.4" minimum, or MySQL "^5.7" minimum

 ## Installation and configuration

-Follow the steps below for production
+Follow the steps below for  a production environment

 1- Copy the .env.example file as .env if not exists